listx/listx_blog/post/2014-09-22-parking-lot-problem.md

 [0,1,2,3,1000] -> 4
 ```

 .
+You may notice that the input list is sorted (for readability), but recall that `T` *may or may not* be sorted!
-Try your own solution out against these expected outputs!
+Try your own solution against these expected outputs!

 ## Some Preliminary Observations